cocotb/cocotb/docs/source/runner.rst

-To start the simulator GUI or, for simulators not having a GUI, view the waveform file in a waveform viewer after the simulation, it is possible to set the *gui* argument to True in :meth:`Runner.test <cocotb_tools.runner.Runner.test>`.
+To start the simulator GUI or, for simulators not having a GUI, view the waveform file in a waveform viewer after the simulation, it is possible to set the *gui* argument to ``True`` in :meth:`Runner.test <cocotb_tools.runner.Runner.test>`.
-It is also possible to set the ``GUI`` environment variable to a non-zero value, e.g.,
+It is also possible to set the :envvar:`GUI` environment variable to a non-zero value, e.g.,

 .. code-block:: bash

     GUI=1 pytest examples/simple_dff/test_dff.py

 For simulators without a GUI, cocotb will open a waveform viewer.
-Either `Surfer <https://surfer-project.org/>`_ or `GTKWave <https://gtkwave.github.io/gtkwave/>`, in that order, if available in the system path.
+Either `Surfer <https://surfer-project.org/>`_ or `GTKWave <https://gtkwave.github.io/gtkwave/>`_, in that order, if available in the system path.
-To specify preferred waveform viewer, the ``COCOTB_WAVEFORM_VIEWER`` environment variable can be used.
+To specify preferred waveform viewer, the :envvar:`COCOTB_WAVEFORM_VIEWER` environment variable can be used.
 This can also be used to set, e.g., the ``surfer.sh`` startup script for WSL.

 API